-

 Dependent upon the type and use of your building, your fire strategy, and potentially the recommendations of an existing fire risk assessment, you may choose different levels of compartmentation survey.
 All inspections can cover common areas and dwellings dependent upon scope.

-Checkmate Fire offer four distinct survey types
+Checkmate Fire offer four distinct fire stopping survey types

 Indicative